 Whether it’s “dro”, “fire”, “dank weed” or just plain good, it’s sometimes tricky to find high-quality cannabis.
 Cannabis flowers are dense, which can make it a little tricky to keep dried buds fresh tasting and smooth to inhale.
-With cannabis access increasing around the world, here is a handy guide to help you know that you bought good weed.
+With cannabis access increasing around the world, here is a handy guide to learn how to tell if weed is good.

-To start, if you want to buy high-quality weed, it helps to know where to go.
+To start, if you want to know how to know the best way to buy weed, first you should know that it helps to know where to go.
 While there is no doubt that high-quality cannabis can come from a home garden, perfected by the love and care of master growers.